das-amlan/Forest-Fire-Prediction/README.md

-# Forest-Fire-Prediction
-Exploratory data analysis &amp; ML algorithm Implementation on Algerian forest fires dataset

-**About the data set**
+# Forest Fire Prediction in Algeria
+This repository contains the Exploratory Data Analysis (EDA) and implementation of Machine Learning algorithms on the Algerian forest fires dataset.
+The goal of this project is to predict future forest fires in Algeria by analyzing historical data and training machine learning models.

+## About the Dataset

+The dataset used in this project contains information about forest fires that occurred in two regions of Algeria: Bejaia region and Sidi Bel-Abbes region, from June to September 2012.
+The data includes the following features:
-* Date : (DD/MM/YYYY) Day, month ('june' to 'september'), year (2012)
+- Date (DD/MM/YYYY): Day, month (June to September), year (2012)

-Weather data observations
+- Weather data observations:

-1. Temp : temperature noon (temperature max) in Celsius degrees: 22 to 42
+  - Temp: temperature noon (temperature max) in Celsius degrees (22 to 42)
-1. RH : Relative Humidity in %: 21 to 90
+  - RH: Relative Humidity in % (21 to 90)
-1. Ws :Wind speed in km/h: 6 to 29
+  - Ws: Wind speed in km/h (6 to 29)
-1. Rain: total day in mm: 0 to 16.8 FWI Components
+  - Rain: total day in mm (0 to 16.8)
+- FWI Components:
-1. Fine Fuel Moisture Code (FFMC) index from the FWI system: 28.6 to 92.5
+  - Fine Fuel Moisture Code (FFMC) index from the FWI system (28.6 to 92.5)
-1. Duff Moisture Code (DMC) index from the FWI system: 1.1 to 65.9
+  - Duff Moisture Code (DMC) index from the FWI system (1.1 to 65.9)
-1. Drought Code (DC) index from the FWI system: 7 to 220.4
+  - Drought Code (DC) index from the FWI system (7 to 220.4)
-1. Initial Spread Index (ISI) index from the FWI system: 0 to 18.5
+  - Initial Spread Index (ISI) index from the FWI system (0 to 18.5)
-1. Buildup Index (BUI) index from the FWI system: 1.1 to 68
+  - Buildup Index (BUI) index from the FWI system (1.1 to 68)
-1. Fire Weather Index (FWI) Index: 0 to 31.1
+  - Fire Weather Index (FWI) Index (0 to 31.1)
-1. Classes: two classes, namely:
+- Classes: two classes, namely: fire and not fire
- > * fire
- > * not Fire

-Some facts about the data set

-1. This dataset contains a culmination of forest fire observations and data in two regions of Algeria:
-> * Bejaia region
-> * Sidi Bel-Abbes region.

-2. The Dataset contain data from June 2012 to September 2012.

-Implemented Models:
+This dataset provides valuable information for understanding the patterns and causes of forest fires in Algeria, and can be used to predict future forest fires.

+## EDA
+In the EDA, the data is analyzed and visualized to gain insights into the patterns and trends in forest fires in Algeria.
+The data is also preprocessed to prepare it for use in the machine learning models.

+## Machine Learning Algorithms
+The following machine learning algorithms have been implemented on the data:

 * Logistic Regression
 * Decision Tree Classifier
 * Random Forest Classifier
 * XGB Classifier

-**Need to do HyperParameter Tuning**
+## Results
+The results of the machine learning models are compared and evaluated, and the best performing model is selected based on its accuracy, precision, and recall.

+## Future Work
+This project can be further improved by using more advanced machine learning algorithms, and by incorporating additional data sources such as satellite imagery.